Zephyr271828/TPU-VM-setup/GET_STARTED.md

 # Jobman Configuration Guide

 This guide explains each part of the configuration file and how to customize it for your own TPU jobs.
+You may build upon [configs/template.yaml](configs/template.yaml) to create your own config.

 ---